 - Jaw pain or soreness

 There is no one-size-fits-all solution for bruxism.
 Your dentist will design a treatment plan based on your specific condition and symptoms.
-Treatment may include one of more of the following:
+Teeth grinding treatment may include one or more of the following:

-A teeth grinding mouthguard is similar to a sports mouth guard.
-This removable device covers the teeth while you sleep to minimize the effects of grinding and clenching.
+Teeth Grinding Mouthguard or night guard: A teeth grinding mouthguard is similar to a sports mouthguard, but designed to be worn at night while you sleep.
+This removable device covers your teeth while you sleep to minimize the effects of grinding and clenching.

-Bite equilibration, or bite correction therapy, involves the dentist making minor adjustments to the teeth to allow them to fit together properly, eliminating stress and pressure.
+Bite Equilibration: Bite equilibration, or bite correction therapy, involves our dentist making minor gentile adjustments to your teeth.
+The procedure will allow your teeth to fit together properly, eliminating stress and pressure on your jaw.
+Treatments are spread out through multiple visits.

-Once the bruxism has been successfully managed, the next step is often to repair worn or broken teeth.
-Dr. Brown and Dr. Newberry offer restorative dentistry procedures to bring teeth back to optimal health and esthetics.
-Restorative dental treatments include dental crowns, porcelain veneers, and/or cosmetic bonding.
+Dr. Brown and Dr. Newberry offer restorative dentistry procedures to bring teeth back to optimal health and beauty.
+Restorative dental treatments include dental crowns, porcelain veneers, and cosmetic tooth bonding.